tim-peterson/lab.timrpeterson/people.md

 **Harrison Rhee** -

-Harrison is a Junior at WashU working on the CRISPRi screening.
+Harrison is a Junior at WashU working on the *Disruptive Innovation of Blockbuster drugs* using CRISPRi screening.
+Specifically, Harrison is testing new drugs to determine whether they inhibit cell growth and therefore would make good candidates for CRISPRi screening.

 <hr>